 Hypothermia results when the body temperature drops too low.
 If this happens, you will be fatigued, shiver, lose coordination, and can become confused.
 Your skin may turn blue, have dilated pupils, a slow pulse, may become unconscious, slowed breathing, and stop shivering.

 In rainy conditions, your workers will want waterproof clothing and waterproof shoes or safety boots.
 Waterproof clothing, however, is not always windproof, and after hours of exposure, it is not always waterproof either.
-When you are wet and cold, you are at a greater risk.
+When you are wet and cold, you are at a greater risk of making mistakes and poor decisions that could result in a safety issue.

 Make sure the clothing meets PPE regulations and protects your workers from the elements.